AzizHamad03/AgenticAI/readme.md

 ## Run the Development Server

-Start Django with:
+Start the Django development server:

 ```bash
 python manage.py runserver
 ```

-The development server will normally be available at:
+The API will normally be available at:

 ```text
 http://127.0.0.1:8000/
 ```

-The Django admin interface is available at:
+Django Admin is available at:

 ```text
 http://127.0.0.1:8000/admin/